harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 npm install
 ```

+3. Update `name` in `wrangler.toml`
+- Replace `<FIRST_NAME+LAST_NAME>` with your first name and last name.
+> When deploying in the same organisation, this will ensure that there are no conflicts.

-3. Run the application
+4. Run the application

 ```bash
 npm run dev
 ```

-4. Open your browser and navigate to [http://localhost:8787](http://localhost:8787)
+5. Open your browser and navigate to [http://localhost:8787](http://localhost:8787)

 ## Steps